ladyTootie/ladyTootie.github.io/project2.md

 ## How to compile and run the program

-In the terminal navigate to the folder where the program resides, the run this command to compile the program: javac StatisticsGUI.java
+In the terminal navigate to the folder where the program resides, then run this command to compile the program:

+**javac StatisticsGUI.java**

 Then this command to run it:

-java StatisticsGUI
+**java StatisticsGUI**

 ## UI Design